mattvonrocketstein/ymir/demos/polyglot/README.md

 ### Prerequisites

 You need to have ansible already installed.
-If you don't, you can run this:
+If you don't, you can run the command below.
+Ymir requires at least ansible >= 2.0.

     $ pip install ansible==2.1.0.0